ledgersmb/LedgerSMB/doc/conf/systemd/README.md

 ## NOTE

-LedgerSMB should be run under starman or another plack runner, BUT it should not be directly exposed to a network this way.
+LedgerSMB should be run under starman or another plack runner, *but* it should not be directly exposed to a network this way.
 Instead it should be served behind a Reverse Proxy.
-There are many httpd's that can act as a reverse proxy, including, but not limited to
+There are many httpd's that can act as a reverse proxy, including, but not limited to:

 - nginx
 - apache
+- lighttpd
 - varnish